SYEDFAIZAN1987/Resume-of-Syed-Faizan-as-of-January-2024/README.md

 Email: faizan.s@northeastern.edu
 # Introduction
 I am a highly motivated health and research professional with a clinical background as a physician in India and broad experience in clinical research and data analysis.
-Currently pursuing an MPS in Informatics with a concentration in Analytics at Northeastern University, Toronto.
+Currently pursuing an MPS in Analytics with a concentration in Applied Machine learning at Northeastern University, Toronto.

 # Education and Credentials
 •	Graduate Student- Master of Professional Studies in Informatics with a concentration in Analytics                                        01/08/2024 to Present (Expected Date of Graduation – 12/31/2025)